 In addition, a judge may issue a bench warrant for the person’s arrest.

 Example: Sophia is convicted of shoplifting.
-A judge does not impose a sentence in county jail, but rather puts Sophia on probation and orders her to repay the store for the stolen goods.
+A judge does not impose jail time, but rather puts Sophia on a probationary sentence and orders her to repay the store for the stolen goods.

 Sophia soon falls behind on her scheduled payments.
-Her probation officer tracks her down and brings her back in front of the judge at a violation hearing.
+Her PO tracks her down and brings her back in front of the judge at a hearing.
 While the judge could put Sophia in jail, he decides against it.
 He alters her conditions to help her pay the store back.

 2. How does a probation violation hearing get initiated?

 Depending on the circumstances, a PVH can be initiated by the probation officer, the prosecutor or the judge.
-One of these parties calls for the hearing after learning the defendant may be in violation.
+One of these parties calls for the hearing after learning the defendant may have violated the terms.

 - paying victim restitution,